 Add up your total debts, including:

-Review your total debt amount and investigate different methods for paying down debt: debt snowball, debt avalanche or debt cascade.
+Review your total debt amount and investigate different methods for paying it down: debt snowball, debt avalanche or debt cascade.
 There isn't a one-size-fits-all solution.
 Choose the strategy that is most motivating to you.

 An illustration of the snowball debt repayment method.

-If you find it challenging to take this step, BECU members can make an appointment with BECU's Financial Health Check program.
+If you find it challenging to take this step, BECU members can make a free Financial Health Check appointment.

-4. Find Better Interest Rates on Credit Card Debt and Loans
+5. Resolution: Find Better Interest Rates on Credit Cards and Loans

-Check Rates on Credit Cards, Mortgage and Other Loans Before You Apply
+Action: Compare Rates on Credit Cards, Mortgages and Other Loans Before You Apply

 Interest rates, in general, have been climbing, so the new year is a good time to review.
 You may be paying too much for your borrowed money, particularly if you haven't checked rates in a while.

-Credit unions generally offer lending rates that are lower than the average found at banks.
+Credit unions generally offer interest rates that are lower than the average rates found at banks.

 You can also look into consolidating your debts with a lower-interest personal loan or find a credit card with more competitive rates — but do so with caution.
-Consolidating debt in one area can sometimes lead to more debt in another area.
-Make sure you address your spending habits, and you can cover your expenses without adding to your debt before you consolidate.
+Debt consolidation can seem like an easy fix, but if you don't make changes to your spending and saving habits, it could end up causing more harm than good.
+Make sure you've addressed the behaviors that got you into debt in the first place and that you can cover all of your expenses without adding more debt.

 The first step to improving your credit score is checking your score.
 An excellent credit score can help you get better rates on loans.

-Credit card companies and lenders often share credit scores with their customers.
-BECU members, for example, can check their credit scores by logging into their accounts online.
+Credit card companies, lenders and financial institutions often share credit scores with their customers.
+BECU members, for example, can check their FICO® credit scores for free by logging into their accounts online.

 An illustration of personal trying to raise their credit score.